whittle/vagrant-ubuntu-precise-64/README.md

 ## About

 This script will:

  1. download the Ubuntu 12.04 alternate server, 64bit iso
  2. ... do some magic to turn it into a vagrant box file
  3. output package.box

 ## Usage

     ./build.sh

 This should do everything you need.
 If you don't have mkisofs, install macports, then:

     brew install cdrtools

+### Jason’s notes

+Forked Ben’s repo to change some settings:

+ - Larger memory footprint for the sake of cabal-install and GHC
+ - Prefer English over Swedish

 ### Ben's notes

 Forked Carl's repo, and it sort of worked out of the box.
 Tweaked office 12.04 release:

  - Downloading 12.04 final release.
 (Today as of this writing)
  - Checking MD5 to make sure it is the right version